Image © ITV Studios, 1969

 Denise Buckley

-Character & Episode: Susan Lang in The Trouble with Women
+Character & Episode: Susan Lang in The Trouble With Women

 Born: 26/04/1945, Abergavenny, Wales (as Elizabeth Denise Buckley)